michael-knight-10586/Refereeing-the-Prem/README.md

 ## Usage

 This is part of a wider project that takes freely available football match data and creates benchmark models through machine learning.
 We could use this as the basis of a betting strategy.
 More likely the effect we will be too small among other factors to create an edge over the market and the bookmakers' over-round.
-Here I want to publish a simple model on a subset where we can see the full process in Azure Databricks through CI/CD where our output is probabilities for sports traders.
+Here I want to publish a simple model on a subset where we can see the full process in Azure Databricks for CI/CD where our output is probabilities for sports traders.

 ## Technologies Used
 * Azure Data Lake Storage